-The Managing Director is the only executive director and appointed by the Board.
-Otherwise, Directors are nominated through the Selection Committee and appointed by members at MLA AGMs for a three-year term.
-After such term a director may reapply for a position on the Board in the same way as other candidates.
+The Managing Director is the only executive director and is appointed by the Board.
+Otherwise, directors are nominated through the Selection Committee and appointed by members at MLA AGMs for a three-year term.
+After such term, a director may reapply for a position on the Board in the same way as other candidates.
 Further information about the Selection Committee is on page 58.
-The Chair of the Board was elected in 2011 and is an independent director.